 Minor in Environmental Science

-- Provide students with an understanding of the social, economic, political and legal framework of environmental issues
+- an understanding of the social, economic, political and legal framework of environmental issues,

-- Provide students with enough background to be able to collect, analyze and formulate possible solutions to environmental problems.
+- sufficient background to be able to collect, analyze and formulate possible solutions to environmental problems,

-- Provide students with understanding of the intertwining effects and impacts of human activities on the world vital natural resources.
+- an understanding of the intertwining effects and impacts of human activities on the world’s vital natural resources, and

 - Understand the underlying concepts and principles associated with environmental science.